XReyRobert/macos-telegraf-gpumonitoring/README.md

 GPU performance statistics are exported using Apple IOKitframework as a JSON.

-Telegraf is configured to invoke **gpuPerformanceStatistics** (command line app) and parse the JSON output to ingest all available fields.
+Telegraf is configured to invoke **gpuPerformanceStatistics** and parse the JSON output to ingest all available fields and send them to influxdb.

 Here's an example of **telegraf.conf**